- About Us

 It is important to keep your profile up-to-date.
 Before submitting new documentation you must first update the information online in your Aspire Profile and submit your changes.

 Read more about our Documentation Submission policy.

-Whenever an application and/or supporting documents are submitted for processing, the documents become the property of The Aspire Registry.
-No material will be returned to the applicants at any time.
+Whenever an application and/or supporting documentation is submitted for processing, the documents become the property of The Aspire Registry.
+No applications or supporting documentation will be returned to the applicant at any time.